Internships provide invaluable experience for SPIA undergraduates.

 Internships related to international affairs including government agencies, think-tanks, and non-governmental agencies.
 Pre-requisite: one from INTL 3200 Introduction to International Relations or INTL 3300 Introduction to Comparative Politics.

 Internships in law firms are generally not eligible for use in the political science internship programs unless the firm is directly involved with government relations, public policy, and/or campaign law.
 Students are responsible for identifying organizations to sponsor internships and faculty who will serve as supervisors.
-Consistent with past policy, students are encouraged to contact those faculty members who were their instructors for a previous upper division course.
-Graduate students and other non-tenure track faculty, with the exception of Franklin Fellows, may not sponsor students.
+Consistent with past policy, students are encouraged to contact those faculty members who were their instructors for a previous upper division course to supervise academic credit.
+Graduate students and other part-time instructors may not sponsor students.